-For investments that are actively traded in organized stock markets, fair values are determined in relation to the closing traded values at the balance sheet date.
-For investments without quoted market price, fair values are determined by reference to the current market value of another item substantially
+For investments that are actively traded in organized stock markets, fair values are determined in relation to the closing market values at the balance sheet date.
+For investments without quoted market price, fair values are determined by reference to the current market value of another item substantially similar, or is estimated based on the expected cash flows of the underlying net assets, otherwise in the acquisition cost.